/// <?xml version="1.0" encoding="utf-8" ?>

 /// response-content-encoding

-/// If-Match
+/// If-Match and If-Unmodified-Since headers

-/// are present in the request as follows: If-Match
+/// are present in the request as follows: If-Match condition evaluates to

-condition evaluates to
+/// true, and; If-Unmodified-Since condition evaluates to false;

 /// then, S3 returns 200 OK and the data requested.

-/// If-None-Match
+/// If-None-Match and If-Modified-Since headers

-/// are present in the request as follows: If-None-Match
+/// are present in the request as follows: If-None-Match condition evaluates

-condition evaluates to
+/// to false, and; If-Modified-Since condition evaluates to

-; then, S3 returns 304 Not Modified response code.
+/// true; then, S3 returns 304 Not Modified response code.

-/// GetObject
+/// GetObject:

-/// GetObjectAttributes
+/// GetObjectAttributes,

 /// you must have READ access to the object.